olawolu/buycoins-application/README.md

 # Buycoins Research Assistant Application

-Below are answers to the questions required for applying for a research assistant role at buycoins.
+Below are answers to the questions required for applying for a research assistant role at Buycoins.

 ## Finance